DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

 1. Create a workflow that runs at the time you want to sync the collection
-2. Specify what collection you want to sync.
+2. Specify what collection you want to sync
-2. Create a code engine function that looks like this:
+3. Create a code engine function that looks like this:
 ```js
 const codeengine = require("codeengine");